-The foregoing Declaration of Perpetual Land Use Restrictions is hereby approved and certified.
+The foregoing Declaration of Perpe certified. tual Land Use Restrictions is hereby approved and

-By:
+Ву:

 Jack Butler, Chief Superfund Section Division of Waste Management North Carolina Department of Environment and Natural Resources

 STATE OF NORTH CAROLINA COUNTY OF PITT

-I, , a Notary Public of the aforesaid County and State, certify that personally appeared before me this day, produced proper identification in the form of , and signed this Declaration.
+certify that , a Notary Public of the aforesaid County and State,

-WITNESS my hand and official seal this day of , 2012.
+WITNESS my hand and official sea d thisday of, 2012.

+My Commission expires: Notary Public

 (SEAL)

 REGISTER OF DEEDS CERTIFICATION

-The foregoing Declaration of Perpetual Land Use Restrictions is certified to be duly recorded at the date and time, and the Book and Page, shown on the first page hereof.
+The foregoing Declaration of Perpett at the date and time, and the Book and Page ual Land Use Restrictions is certified to be duly recorded e, shown on the first page hereof.

 Register of Deeds for Pitt County

-By:

-(signature)
+Ву: (signature)

 (type or print name and title)

-Attachment number 2 Page 8 of 9
+EXHIBIT A